The dark matter content of Milky Way dwarf spheroidal galaxies: Draco, Sextans and Ursa Minor: Data

 \subsection{Observations from \cite{Walker2023}}

 We combine the DESI MWS data for three dSphs with the spectroscopic data from \cite{Walker2023}, which are based on Magellan/M2FS and MMT/Hectochelle observations.
-Since some stars have multi-epoch observations in this data set by \cite{Walker2023}, for each star we adopt the mean value of the LOSV (\text{vlos\_mean}) and metallicity (\text{feh\_mean}) measurements.
+Since some stars have multi-epoch observations by \cite{Walker2023}, for each star we adopt the mean value of the LOSV (\text{vlos\_mean}) and metallicity (\text{feh\_mean}) measurements.
 The LOSV measurements by DESI and by \cite{Walker2023}, however, may subject to different zero points, and we use stars observed by both DESI and \cite{Walker2023} to correct for this systematic offset.
 We show the LOSVs of stars observed by both DESI and \cite{Walker2023} and in the footprint of Draco as an example in Figure \ref{fig:draco_vlos}.
-There is an overall good agreement between the LOSV measurements by DESI and by \cite{Walker2023}, with the data points in the top panel go well through the red diagonal line, but the LOSV measured by \cite{Walker2023} of Draco is on average lower than that of DESI by about 1~km/s , which is also obvious in the histogram of the differences in the bottom panel.
-This offset is added to the measurements of \cite{Walker2023}.
+There is a good agreement between two sets of LOSVs \cite{Walker2023}.
+But the LOSV measured by \cite{Walker2023} of Draco is on average lower than that of DESI by about 1~km/s (see the histogram in the bottom panel).
+For each dSph, we determine the offset between two measurements as in Figure \ref{fig:draco_vlos}, and add this offset to the corresponding measurements of \cite{Walker2023}.

-For these stars that exist in both DESI and \cite{Walker2023}, we use the LOSV measured with the smaller error.
+For stars existing in both DESI and \cite{Walker2023}, we use the LOSV measured with the smaller error.
 In Figure~\ref{fig:draco_vloserr}, we show the LOSV error distributions of stars in Draco, observed by DESI or in \cite{Walker2023}.
-In general, LOSV measurements from DESI have larger errors than those from \cite{Walker2023}, but both of them are smaller than the intrinsic LOSV dispersion of Draco (black dashed vertical line, from \cite{Pace2022}), indicating that they can be used for proper dynamical modeling.
-For metallicity measurements, we also adopt the one with the smaller measurement error for stars existing in both DESI and \cite{Walker2023}, and we have corrected the mean offset of metallicity measurements by \cite{Walker2023} from those of DESI.
+In general, LOSV measurements from DESI have larger errors than \cite{Walker2023}, but both of them are smaller than the intrinsic LOSV dispersion of Draco (black dashed vertical line, from \cite{Pace2022}).
+For metallicity measurements, we also adopt the one with the smaller measurement error for stars existing in both DESI and \cite{Walker2023}, and we have corrected the offset of metallicity measurements by \cite{Walker2023} from those of DESI for each dSph.